Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Cavity control of the band structure

 \section{Cavity control of the band structure}

 The formulation carried out in the previous sections is applicable to a general lattice system minimally coupled to a continuum of photon modes with arbitrary dispersion.
 In this section, we consider the cavity geometry depicted in Fig.~\ref{fig:cavity}, which can be, e.g., a scalable nanoplasmonic cavity with macroscopic sizes in $xy$--directions.
 The couplings to modes near the lowest frequency $\omega_c$ are assumed to be strongly enhanced, as described for Situation I in the introduction.
 For the matter part, we study two-dimensional lattices with nearest-neighbor hopping $t_0$.
 The photon polarization is approximately aligned in the $xy$-plane inside the matter.
+We will concentrate the cavity-induced effects and ignore the intrinsic Coulomb interactions which are already present in the material even without the cavity.
+It is important to note that Coulomb repulsion can be incorporated in the high-frequency framework by adding interaction terms in the effective Hamiltonian and can be treated with conventional perturbation theories in the weak-(Coulomb-)coupling limit and with numerical methods, such as dynamical mean-field theory, in the strong-coupling limit.

 To proceed with analytical calculations, we assume the form of $\gamma_{ij}$ as given by Eq.~\eqref{eq:gamma} where the factor $\theta_{ij}$ only depends on the direction of $\bm q$.
 It is natural to assume the UV cutoff $\Lambda$ is much smaller than the crystal momentum $\sim 1/ |\bm r_{ij}|$, since the latter generally corresponds to X-ray photon energy well beyond the electronic band around Fermi level.
 To be general, we further include the different polarization modes labelled by $\lambda=1,2$, which have degenerate frequencies for given momentum, $\omega_{\bm q\lambda}=\omega_{\bm q}$.
 In this case, the induced hopping term (the first term in $ H_{\rm eff,1}$) can be written as $-\sum_{ij,\sigma}t_{ij}^{\rm ind}c^\dag_{i\sigma} c_{j\sigma}$ with hopping amplitudes